anthonyzhdong/blackjack/README.md

 June 4 - added buttons for user to choose 1 or 11 if they roll a Ace -> dealer hands
 -> hit and stand feature

+June 6
+- dealing with soft aces is really hard, as we have to consistently check and optimise the hand accordingly. going to try find a solution for this soon

+June 13
+- added back of card
+- handler for ace